Episode Two: Sites of the Second World War

 16. Machines of the Air War

-Two sites of memory dedicated to keeping the memory alive of the Royal Canadian Air Force are the Bomber Command Museum in Nanton, Alberta, and the Vintage Wings of Canada in Gatineau, Ontario.
+Two sites of memory dedicated to keeping the memory alive of the Royal Canadian Air Force are the Bomber Command Museum in Nanton, Alberta, and the Vintage Wings of Canada in Gatineau, Quebec.
 The planes themselves, rather than a battlefield, stand as the site of memory.
 The commitment to restore these aircraft brings these objects back to life and with them the stories of the air crew that flew during the Second World War.

 17. Royal Canadian Legion